TEDxCMU

 Provide a medium for interaction with audience members that can outlive talks on stage and foster engagement.

-Control the event schedule with real-time updates and announcements.
+Provide control over the event schedule and provide real-time updates and announcements.

 Lo-Fidelity